top of page

 THAYAD, QUEEN OF THARD

-The first woman of the Thayad's lineage was named Thayad, the same name as the lineage, following the custom adopted by almost all the gods.
-As the queen of the Thayad's or Thard's kingdom, Thayad had the most challenging mission: to build a prosperous and respected kingdom of women amidst the realms of the First, Second, and Third Lineages of men.
-And that's exactly what Thayad accomplished throughout her reign.
-Thayad had only one daughter, Thayanar, who became one of the greatest queens of the Thard's kingdom.
-Unlike the majority of realms, the kingdom of Thard, or the Thayad's kingdom, expanded further when Thayanar left Anahkólion and journeyed to the kingdom that was already being built in Ernathurilis.
-There, in the world of Ernathurilis, she established the Empire of Thayad Warriors.
-For a long time, the kingdom of Thard was considered the largest in Ernathurilis.
-Later, due to a great invasion, a small group of Thayad Warriors left Ernathurilis by sea.
-Some disappeared in the sea while others arrived in the West of Ernt-nador.
-In this new world, they founded the kingdom called Hoxlu.
-Although unknown to many, the word HOXLU holds the location of the greatest secret existing in the worlds: The Secret of THE ORIGIN OF EVIL.
+The first woman of the Thayad Lineage was named Thayad, the same name as the lineage itself, in keeping with a tradition adopted by nearly all the gods.
+As queen of the realm of the Thayads, or of Thard, Thayad faced the most challenging mission: to build a prosperous and respected kingdom of women amidst the First, Second, and Third Lineages of men.
+And that is precisely what Thayad accomplished during her reign.
+Thayad had only one daughter, Thayanar, who would become one of the greatest queens of Thard.
+Unlike the vast majority of kingdoms, the realm of Thard, or of the Thayads, expanded significantly when Thayanar left Anahkólion and ventured to the kingdom already rising in Ernathurilis.
+There, in the world of Ernathurilis, she established the Empire of the Thayad Warriors.
+For a long time, the kingdom of Thard was considered the greatest in Ernathurilis.
+Later, after a great invasion, a small group of Thayad Warriors departed Ernathurilis by sea.
+Some were lost at sea, while others arrived on the western shores of Ernt-nador.
+In this new land, they founded a kingdom called Hoxlu.
+Though few know it, the name HOXLU conceals the location of the greatest secret across the worlds: the Secret of the ORIGIN OF EVIL.

-Queen Thayanar reigns for a long time, earning a position of respect within the High Council of the Realms of Anahkólion, where the kingdom of Thard holds a fortified position in the ancient castle.
-When the kingdom of Thard is attacked in Ernathurilis, another queen named Ayar assumes the throne and commands the army of women, but this only happens after the death of her mother, Viulahr, daughter of Yanara.
-Ayar is actually the great-granddaughter of Thayanar and the great-great-granddaughter of Thayad.
+Queen Thayanar ruled for a long time, bringing respect and authority to the High Council of the Realms of Anahkólion, where the kingdom of Thard holds a fortified position within the ancient castle.
+When the kingdom of Thard is attacked in Ernathurilis, a new queen, Ayar, ascends to the throne and leads the army of women.
+This transition, however, occurs only after the death of her mother, Viulahr, the daughter of Yanara.
+In truth, Ayar is Thayanar's great-granddaughter and Thayad’s great-great-granddaughter.

 The Wizards' War